Explore Indonesia

 Surfing

-Indonesian people are generally friendly and polite and while they understand that western culture is different to their own, it will be appreciated if their customs are respected.
-Religious customs should also be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet as it is forbidden by the Muslim culture.
+Indonesian people are generally friendly and polite and while they understand that Western culture is different to their own, it will be appreciated if their customs are respected.
+Religious customs should also be respected, particularly during the holy month of Ramadan when eating, drinking and smoking during daylight hours should be discreet, in accordance with the Muslim culture.
 Visitors should always be polite and avoid public displays of affection.
 It is considered impolite to use the left hand for passing or accepting things.
-Appropriate dress is important in places of worship and women should dress conservatively, covering the shoulders and legs, especially in Muslim areas.
-The concept of 'saving face' is very important and public displays of anger, and personal ridicule and blame are considered extremely vulgar and bad mannered.
-In Jakarta a new law bans people from giving money to beggars, buskers and unofficial traffic guides in an attempt to 'bring order' to the city.
-Offenders could face up to six months in jail and $5,000 fines.
+Appropriate dress is important in places of worship and women should dress conservatively, covering the shoulders and legs.
+The concept of 'saving face' is very important and public displays of anger, ridicule and blame are considered extremely vulgar and bad mannered.
+In Jakarta a law bans people from giving money to beggars, buskers and unofficial traffic guides in an attempt to 'bring order' to the city.
+Offenders could face imprisonment and fines.
 Gambling is illegal.
+Furthermore, the Indonesian government adopts a zero tolerance approach to those engaged in illegal activities, such as dealing or consuming drugs whilst in the country, or the killing or illegal trading of endangered animals.
+Offenders have been faced with lengthy prison sentences, and have even been sentenced to death.

-Major hotels add a 10% service charge to bills in Indonesia and, where it is not included, a tip of between 5% to 10% of the bill, would be appreciated.
-Airport porters usually receive around Rp 2,000 per small bag.
-Tipping taxi and rental car drivers is not mandatory, but if you do choose to tip, Rp 1,000 is sufficient for taxi drivers and a little more for rental car drivers.
+Major hotels add a 10 percent service charge to bills in Indonesia and, where it is not included, a tip of between five to 10 percent of the bill is appreciated.
+Airport porters usually receive around IDR 2,000 per small bag.
+Tipping taxi and rental car drivers is not mandatory but if you do choose to tip IDR 1,000 is sufficient for taxi drivers and a little more for rental car drivers.

 Javascript is required to view this map.